Do you know if your tenants have insurance?

 1. A tenant’s possessions are not covered under the landlord’s home insurance policy.

 A basic tenet of insurance is that you cannot insure what you do not own.
 Therefore, a landlord’s policy protects theirproperty (the building, appliances etc.) not the tenant’s property.
-Whether a tenant’s possessions fall victim to water damage, fire, theft or other perils, they simply will not be covered under the landlord’s policy.
+Whether a tenant’s possessions fall victim to water damage, fire, theft, or other perils, they simply will not be covered under the landlord’s policy.
 Some tenants believe that they don’t own much of real value, but a quick home inventory will often prove otherwise.
-Replacing all of one’s clothes, jewellery, furniture, electronics and other household items will likely cost thousands of dollars.
+Replacing all of one’s clothes, jewelry, furniture, electronics, and other household items will likely cost thousands of dollars.
+What the landlord will need to do for their part is to contact a water damage restoration Charlotte NC company, or one in the immediate area of the property, to see what can be restored and what is beyond repair so they can get to sorting through it.

 2. A tenant policy will provide coverage for alternate accommodations.